AC State Estimation

 This advancement extends beyond the previous scenario where recreating the Measurement

-type was unnecessary, to now include the scenario where ACStateEstimation
+type was unnecessary, to now include the scenario where AcStateEstimation

 also does not need to be recreated.

-The addition of new measurements after the creation of ACStateEstimation
+The addition of new measurements after the creation of AcStateEstimation

 is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.

-We can modify the prior example to achieve the same model without establishing ACStateEstimation
+We can modify the prior example to achieve the same model without establishing AcStateEstimation

 twice: